gabrielblancogomez/eegip_sex_diff/README.md

 The scripts should be run in the following order:

-### Step 1: EEG Sex Differences Analysis
+### Step 1: EEG Variable extraction

-**File:** `code/sex analyses R/Sex differences in EEG development.R`
+**File:** `code/eeg/EEG_feature_extraction.ipynb

 **What it does:**
-This script models whether male and female infants differ in four EEG metrics across the first year of life (6 to 12 months), and whether sex interacts with ASD likelihood or diagnosis.
-The four EEG metrics are:
+This script extractsvarious EEG metrics across the first year of life (6 to 12 months) including:

 - Frontal gamma power
 - Auditory network connectivity
 - Speech network connectivity
 - Power lateralization (gamma)

+### Step 2: EEG Sex Differences Analysis

+**File:** `code/sex analyses R/Sex differences in EEG development.R`

+**What it does:**
+This script models whether male and female infants differ in four EEG metrics across the first year of life (6 to 12 months), and whether sex interacts with ASD likelihood or diagnosis

 **Three analysis questions are addressed:**